spaceCamel/hal-feed-consumer/README.md

 Supports the competing consumer pattern.
 Multiple consumers can read from the same feed and be configured with the same ConsumedFeedEntryStore.

-To guarantee feed entries are consumed in ascending publish date order, this implementation ensures only a single consumer can consume at any one time, concurrent processing of feed entries is avoided to preserve this guaranteed execution ordering.
+To guarantee feed entries are consumed in ascending publish date order.
+This implementation ensures only a single consumer can consume at any one time - concurrent processing of feed entries is avoided to preserve the guaranteed execution ordering.
 A consumer attempting to consume an entry that is already being consumed by another consumer, will be delayed until the other consumer has finished consuming that entry.

-Increasing the number of consumers is likely to increase the polling rate of the feed.
+The main advantage for configuring multiple consumers is for failover.
+Increase to throughput is likely to be minimal, although feed polling rates may be more frequent.

 Implementation limitations